Simple Weekday Sourdough Bread Recipe

 After autolyse, folding to strengthen

 Using wet hands, mix everything until it comes together into a shaggy mass.
-This dough is rather strong and doesn’t require any intensive kneading (like slap and fold), but do give it a few folds in the bowl, perhaps 5-10, until it smooths slightly (see the image, right).
+This dough is rather strong and doesn’t require intensive mixing or kneading, but give it a few folds in the bowl, perhaps 5-10, until it smooths slightly (see the image, right).

 Cover the bowl with reusable plastic and keep it somewhere warm in your kitchen for bulk fermentation.